uvarc/workshop-site/content/lesson/fiji-scripting.md

 ## Image Dimensions {#image-dimensions-id}

 Fiji and ImageJ can handle multi-dimensional images, e.g. volumetric images or time-lapse series, up to five dimensions.
-Each image ([ImagePlus](#imageplus) object) has at least two dimensions, i.e. width (x-axis) and height (y-axis).
+Each image ([ImagePlus][#imageplus] object) has at least two dimensions, i.e. width (x-axis) and height (y-axis).
 In addition, ImagePlus object can have multiple color channels, z-focal planes (called slices), and/or timepoints (called frames).
 Lastly, images can have different pixel encodings, e.g. 8-bit, 16-bit, 32-bit, RGB that define an image's dynamic range (e.g. number of distinct intensity values per pixel) and color representation.

 The ImagePlus class provides convenient methods to get this information.